 Note: Please be sure to talk to an expert first before trying out these manoeuvres at home.

 While medications are unable to cure vertigo, they can help manage the symptoms.
 If you are having acute vertigo, then some antihistamines will help reduce the dizziness and nausea associated with vertigo.
-If your vertigo is related to inflammation, then antibiotics can soothe the swelling and lower the severity of vertigo.
 However, it is always recommended to consult with a physician first before taking any medication.

 If you are having multiple episodes of vertigo due to Meniere’s disease or migraines, lifestyle changes are recommended.
 For Meniere’s disease, eating a low-salt diet brings down the fluid pressure in your inner ear.